marekandreas/elpa/USERS_GUIDE.md

 Using *ELPA* with the latest API is done in the following steps

-- include elpa headers (C-Case) or use the Fortran module
+- include elpa headers "elpa/elpa.h" (C-Case) or use the Fortran module "use elpa"

 - define a instance of the elpa type

 - call elpa_init
+  note, that at the moment the only supported API version number is 20170403

-- call elpa_allocate to allocate an instance of *ELPA*
+- call elpa_allocate to allocate an instance of *ELPA* note that you can define (and configure individually) as many different instances for ELPA as you want, e.g. one for CPU only computations and for larger matrices on GPUs

-- use ELPA-type function "set" to set matrix parameters
+- use ELPA-type function "set" to set matrix and MPI parameters

-- call ELPA-type function "setup"
+- call the ELPA-type function "setup"

-- set or get all possible ELPA options with ELPA-type functions get/set
+- set or get all possible ELPA tunable options with ELPA-type functions get/set

+  At the moment the following tunable options are available:

+     - "solver" can either be ELPA_SOLVER_1STAGE or ELPA_SOLVER_2STAGE
+     - "real_kernel" can be one of the available real kernels (a list of available kernels can be queried with the ELPA helper binary elpa2_print_kernels)
+     - "complex_kernel" can be one of the available complex kernels (a list of available kernels can be
+     - "qr" can be either 0 or 1, switches QR decomposition off/on for ELPA_SOLVER_2STAGE
+       only available in real-case for blocksize at least 64
+     - "gpu" can be either 0 or 1, switches GPU computations off or on, assuming that the installation of the ELPA library has been build with GPU support enables
+     - "timings" can be either 0 or 1, switches time measurements off or on
+     - "debug" can be either 0 or 1, switches detailed debug messages off/on

 - call ELPA-type function solve or others

+  At the moment the following ELPA compute functions are available:

+    - "solve" solves the eigenvalue problem for single/double real/complex valued matrices
+    - "hermetian_multipy" computes C = A^T * B (real) or C = A^H * B (complex) for single/double
+      real/complex matrices
+    - "cholesky" does a cholesky factorization for a single/double real/complex matrix
+    - "invert_triangular" inverts a single/double real/complex triangular matrix
+    - "solve_tridi" solves the eigenvalue problem for a single/double real tridiagonale matrix

-- call ELPA-type function destroy
+- if the ELPA object is not needed any more call ELPA-type function destroy

-- call elpa_uninit
+- call elpa_uninit at the end of the program

 ## B) Using the legacy API of the *ELPA* library ##